Shakhahaari

-Shakhahaari is a 2024 Indian Kannada-langauage murder mystery film written and directed by debutant Sandeep Sunkad.
-The film features Rangayana Raghu, Gopalakrishna deshpande, Vinay UJ and Nidhi Hegde in the lead roles.
+Shakhahaari is a 2024 Indian Kannada-language murder mystery film written and directed by debutant Sandeep Sunkad.
+The film features Rangayana Raghu, Gopalkrishna Deshpande, Vinay UJ and Nidhi Hegde in the lead roles.
 The film's score and soundtrack is composed by Mayur Ambekallu while Vishwajith Rao handled the cinematography and editing by Shashank Narayana.
 The film was shot extensively in Malenadu capturing the picturesque landscapes.

 The film was released on 16 February 2024.
 The film opened to positive reviews from critics and audience.
+At the 70th Filmfare Awards South, the film won under Best Film category.